pow-auth/pow/lib/extensions/persistent_session/README.md

 ### Configuration

 By default, persistent session is automatically used if the extension has been enabled.
-If you wish to let the user manage this, you should add the following checkbox to the form in `WEB_PATH/templates/pow/session/new.html.eex`:
+If you wish to let the user manage this, you should add the following checkbox to the form in `WEB_PATH/templates/pow/session/new.html.eex` (you may need to generate the templates first):

 ```elixir
 <%= label f, :persistent_session, "Remember me" %>